dickwall/subcut/GettingStarted.md

     <dependency>
       <groupId>org.scala-tools.subcut</groupId>
       <artifactId>subcut_2.9.1</artifactId>
-      <version>1.0-SNAPSHOT</version>
+      <version>1.0</version>
     </dependency>
 ```

 replace _2.9.1 with the version of Scala you are using.
-Replace 1.0-SNAPSHOT with whatever the latest stable version of subcut is (or skip -SNAPSHOT if you want a release).
+Replace 1.0 with whatever the latest stable version of subcut is (or add -SNAPSHOT if you want a snapshot).
-Snapshot and release builds are available from the scala-tools snapshot repo.
+Snapshot and release builds are available from the scala-tools repo.
 Note that if you don't have the
 scala-tools repo in your list of maven repositories, see http://scala-tools.org for details on how to add
 it.